Frequently Asked Questions

 Is it true that the Land Trust is disturbing the shell middens at the Guale waterfront area by putting up a fence?
 No. We have installed a fence at the bluff east of Janet’s Trail as a proactive, preventative measure to PROTECT the middens.
 Over the years, people have used the creek bank there to enter the waterfront, causing the destruction of layers of shell middens.
 The fence is to prevent visitors from sliding down the bluff and entering the creek from the bank, which will continue to cause disturbances to the middens.
 The waterfront fencing was installed using techniques that have been implemented at Cannon’s Point Preserve.
 These techniques, recommended by archaeologists, create minimal disturbance in culturally/ archaeologically sensitive areas.
 Rather than digging large postholes, that scientists say destroy artifacts, the fence posts were anchored by rebar.

 What sorts of activities can and cannot be conducted at Guale Preserve?
 Currently, the area accessed by Middle Road, the main entrance, is open to the public every day from 7:00AM to 4:00PM at no charge.
 Visitors can enjoy hiking, biking, birding, photography and other low-impact outdoor activities.
 Fifteen (15) parking spaces are available for visitors who enter this portion of the Preserve.
 No commercial activities can be conducted.
 At the Janet’s Trail section of Guale Preserve on the waterfront at the end of Village Drive, there are currently five (5) parking spaces for cars only.
 However, as stated previously, currently no vehicles can access the waterfront via Village Drive.
 Here, too, visitors can enjoy hiking, biking, birding, and other low-impact outdoor activities, but only by reaching the area by foot.
 Eventually, once safety and conservation improvements are made at the waterfront, it is our intent that visitors will be able to use a family fishing platform.
 They will also be able to kayak, canoe, or launch small motorboats (not to exceed 20 feet in length).
 At that time there will be a maximum of five (5) parking spaces for boat trailers.
 These five trailer spaces can be used and accessed only with advanced reservations.
-However, because of a ruling made on June 6, 2019 by the Glynn County Board of Appeals, the public is unable to use Village Drive to access the waterfront.
 We are working with DNR and other partners in developing positive solutions that will enable county residents and visitors to utilize the waterfront.

 May we walk our dogs on a leash at Guale Preserve?
 The conservation easement managed by the Department of Natural Resources does not allow dogs or other pets on the property.
 This is to protect the wildlife, habitat, and plants on the Preserve as well as ensuring the enjoyment and safety of other guests who are walking, hiking, biking, and visiting the property.